Prince Henry the Navigator (d. 1460)

 In Henry’s defense, this wasn’t a bad time for another attack on the Marinids.
 Sultan Abd al-Haqq II (d.
 1465) was just entering his mid-teens (he’d inherited the throne at the age of one in 1420) and tensions were rising between him and his regent/vizier, Abu Zakariya Yahya al-Wattasi (d.
 1448).
 Henry argued that the internal discord would prevent the Marinids from organizing a defense and allow a smaller Portuguese army to take Tangier was well as a few other towns in the area.
 He further reasoned that he could get Pope Eugenius IV (d.
 1447) to declare the expedition a Crusade, which offered the promise of soldiers from all over Europe signing on and bolstering Portuguese manpower.

-Henry moved his army to meet this relief force, but it refused to engage the Portuguese.
-Instead, the Marinid army was hoping to distract Henry so as to allow the Tangier garrison to march out and attack the Portuguese camp.
-Which it did, but the camp guards were able to hold them off and so Henry was able to keep his army in the field.
+Henry’s army–part sailing from Ceuta, part marching overland–invested Tangier on September 13.
+His first attempt to take Tangier by assault, on September 20, failed in part because his siege ladders weren’t tall enough–which, dude, what the hell are you doing?
+On September 30, the first Marinid relief army showed up.
+We don’t know how large it was–the Portuguese claim it was 100,000 men strong, but as we’ll see they tended to exaggerate.
+Henry moved his army to meet this force, but it refused to engage.
+Instead, the Marinid army was hoping to distract Henry to allow the Tangier garrison to march out and attack the Portuguese camp, which it did, but the camp guards were able to hold them off and so Henry was able to keep his army in the field.
 By this time, the Portuguese had brought in a couple of larger guns and built a siege tower, so they decided to make another go at taking the city on October 5.
 They failed again.

 Surrender talks began on October 12, and the terms were not good for the Portuguese.
-Henry not only agreed that Portugal would leave Tangier alone (along with the rest of Morocco, for at least 100 years), he also agreed to return Ceuta to the Marinids, and as insurance he was required to leave Prince Ferdinand, his and King Edward’s brother, behind as a hostage.
-Henry fled to Ceuta and basically locked himself in his room and refused to see anybody–he dispatched some other poor schlub to break the news to Edward that he’d lost and had to leave their brother behind.
+Henry not only agreed that Portugal would leave Tangier alone (along with the rest of Morocco, for at least 100 years), he also agreed to return Ceuta to the Marinids, and as insurance he was required to leave Prince Ferdinand, King Edward’s brother, behind as a hostage.
+Henry fled to Ceuta and basically locked himself in his room and refused to see anybody–he dispatched some other poor schlub to break the news to Edward that he’d lost and had to leave Edward’s little brother behind.

 When he finally snapped out of it, Henry wrote a letter to Edward advising him to abrogate the terms of the deal he’d signed and keep Ceuta.
-He argued that a skirmish his men had fought with the Marinids after signing the surrender deal was itself a treaty violation and gave Portugal the right to tear the whole deal up.
+He argued that a skirmish his men had fought with the Marinids after signing the surrender deal was itself a treaty violation and gave Portugal the right to tear the deal up.
 Just about every other noble in the Portuguese court was urging Edward to give Ceuta–which, remember, was actually costing Portugal money at this point–to the Marinids and get Ferdinand back.
 Edward, inexplicably, agreed with Henry.
 In response, the Marinids moved Ferdinand from relatively posh accommodations as a royal hostage to a regular old jail, complete with regular torture sessions.

-After Edward’s death in 1438, the regent for his son and heir Alfonso V (d.
-1481) tried to reopen talks with the Marinids to trade Ceuta for Prince Ferdinand.
+After Edward’s death in 1438, the regent for his son and heir, Alfonso V, tried to reopen talks with the Marinids to trade Ceuta for Prince Ferdinand.
 This is a whole other story, including a bit where the Portuguese fleet sent to negotiate the deal was raided by Genoese pirates, but the upshot is that the Marinids refused to let Ferdinand go until they had the city, and the Portuguese refused to surrender the city until they had Ferdinand.
 So they called the whole thing off.
 Ceuta, obviously, never went back to Morocco, and Ferdinand died in captivity in 1443.
 He’s called “the Holy Prince” now, basically because he died in Muslim custody.

-Henry, desperate to find the source of the gold that kept coming north across the Sahara and thereby bypass Morocco altogether, sponsored expeditions that made it all the way to modern-day Sierra Leone (though that one arrived in 1462, two years after Henry’s death).
-He had enough of an impact on the shape of the world to come that his embarrassing failure at Tangier is barely a footnote in his biography.
+As for the Marinids, their victory at Tangier helped usher in their demise.
+Since the victory really belonged to their vizier, Wattasi, it swung the balance of power in the empire toward him and his descendants, who eventually took power in their own right and ruled Morocco as the Wattasid dynasty from 1472 through 1554.
+Henry, desperate to find the source of the gold that kept coming north across the Sahara, sponsored expeditions that made it all the way to modern Sierra Leone (though that one got there in 1462, two years after Henry’s death).
+He had enough of an impact on the shape of the world to come that his embarrassing failure at Tangier is barely a footnote in his biography nowadays.